yushiangfu/study-notes/~x86-power-control.md

         prop: "RequestedRestartCause"  <-- Add a restart cause related to the watchdog.
 ```

+### Event and State

+Actions originating from either GPIO or DBus interfaces prompt the corresponding event in `x86-power-control`, which is then processed by the current state handler.
+Despite different actions potentially leading to the same event, such as:

+- Event `powerOnRequest` triggered by either
+    - Host.Transition.On
+    - Chassis.Transition.On
+- Event `powerCycleRequest` triggered by either
+    - Host.Transition.Reboot
+    - Chassis.Transition.PowerCycle

 | Name                               | Type             | Event                     |
 | ---                                | ---              | ---                       |
 | Power Button                       | GPIO             | powerButtonPressed        |